data-pup/lisp-webterpreter/Documentation/DevelopmentNotes.md

 the expression is valid.
 Look for operators that do not have a sufficient number of operands, and for expressions with an unrecognized operator symbol.

+### June 09 Conclusion

+Print function is added to the tree class now.
+Other refactoring changes and updates were made to the console interpreter project, as well as the interpreter core module.
+Yay!

+Tomorrow, handle some more of the validation stuff, and write an override of the ToString() method that will return a nested array string representation.